kmac73/OpenBB/docs/strategies/SP500/S&P500 Intraday Momentum Trade Baseline Strategy.md

 **Technical Parameters**

-1. Use Python, Jupyter Notebooks, Streamlit and Matplotlib for analysis and reporting
+1. Use Python, Jupyter Notebooks, Streamlit and Plotly for analysis and reporting

 ## **Trade Strategy Parameters**